rajo69/Business-Analyst-Wage-Forecasting-Text-Analytics-of-Amazon-Reviews/README.md

-# Forecasting and Advanced Business Analysis - R Projects
+# Forecasting and Advanced Business Analysis using R

 ## 1. **Analysis of Factors Affecting Business Analyst Wages**